A Benefit to Doing the Same Yoga Sequence

 I now feel it was the best studio in which I have ever had the honor of practicing in.

 Keeping with the same practice is a traditional approach to yoga.
 In the past, the teacher (guru) would give one pose to the student and only advance to another pose until he thought he/she was ready.
 Teachers of Ashtanga Yoga lead students through the same sequence when exploring the primary series (or any series beyond this level-- there are six total) and, similarly, Bikram Yoga offers the same 26 poses.
-There is a value and a lesson in doing the same sequence that can inform your life off the mat.
+There are a value and a lesson in doing the same sequence that can inform your life off the mat.

-When doing the same poses, you give yourself time and space to not only learn the them wholly, but also to dive in more deeply every time you do them.
-When I practiced at the above mentioned studio, I surprised myself at how deeply meditative my experience became when I didn't have to place the biomechanics of the pose at the forefront of my mind.
-I got stronger in the poses week after week and became capable at taking the poses into more advanced variations.
+When doing the same poses, you give yourself time and space to not only learn them wholly, but also to dive in more deeply every time you do them.
+When I practiced at the above-mentioned studio, I surprised myself at how deeply meditative my experience became when I didn't have to place the biomechanics of the pose at the forefront of my mind.
+I got stronger in the poses week after week and became capable of taking the poses into more advanced variations.
 When I practiced Ashtanga Yoga through a Mysore approach, I worked steadily at refining the poses in body and mind (i.e., my attitude towards the poses and myself working on them) and felt proud and encouraged when the Mysore leader progressed me to the next pose.

 Doing the same poses gives space to refine your understanding of yourself and the poses every time you get in and out of them.
 My Iyengar yoga teacher used to say, “It’s never another Downward Facing Dog!
 There’s always something different!”
 She’s correct.
 How many times have you done Downward Facing Dog?
 Dozens, hundreds, if not thousands, right?
 Every time you do it, your body is in a different capacity to receive the pose because it is either stronger, more flexible, or more tired from what came before-- that alone makes it a new experience of the pose.
 There is an infinity of sensations within and they are awaiting exploration every time you do a pose.